OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/V3/README.txt

 For Teams Tab Application
 -------------------------
-1. Update AAD app manifest
+1. Update AAD app manifest `TeamsFx-Auth/aad.manifest.template.json` is an Azure AD manifest template.
-  A template of Azure AD app is provided in `TeamsFx-Auth/aad.manifest.template.json`.
 You can copy and paste this file to any folder of your project and take notes of the path to this file.
 Because the path will be useful later.
-  You need to make some updates on the following two parts in the template to create/update an Azure AD app for SSO:
+And you need to make the following updates in the template to create/update an Azure AD app for SSO:

   1.1. "identifierUris": Used to uniquely identify and access the resource.
     [HelpLink] "https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#identifieruris-attribute"